Mitranim/gotools/dsadapter/readme.md

 #### Operation Codes

 `dsadapter` has four operation codes.
-They're published in the root of the package and are unavailable on a State.
+They're published in the root of the package: `dsadapter.CodeX`.

 ```golang
 const (